The estimating workflow built for contractors who need clarity before they price the job.

 Supports clearer review of labor hours, subcontract dollars, operating fee logic, and rolled-up job totals.

-Works alongside FALIB® and the Material Assembly so markup happens where it should, not where it should not.
+Works alongside FALIB® and the Material Assembly so markup happens where it should.

 Hybrid Jobs SELF-PERFORM + SUBCONTRACTS